Formula One: Revenue and profits

 For much of the sport's history, engine costs varied significantly between teams.
 In 2006, Honda, Toyota, McLaren-Mercedes, and Ferrari each spent an estimated $200 million, Renault $125 million, while Cosworth developed its V8 for just $15 million.
 From 2007, however, the sporting regulations banned performance-related engine development.
 The estimated cost of running a team was approximated to million as of 2018.

-Formula One teams pay entry fees of $500,000, plus $5,000 per point scored the previous year or $6,000 per point for the winner of the Constructors' Championship.
-Formula One drivers pay a FIA Super Licence fee, which in 2013 was €10,000 plus €1,000 per point.
+Formula One teams pay entry fees of $500,000, plus $5,000 per point scored the previous year, or $6,000 per point for the winner of the Constructors' Championship.
+Formula One drivers pay a FIA Super Licence fee, which in 2013 was €10,000, plus €1,000 per point.

 There have been controversies with the way profits are shared among the teams.
 The smaller teams have complained that the profits are unevenly shared, favouring established top teams.
 In September 2015, Force India and Sauber officially lodged a complaint with the European Union against Formula One, questioning the governance and stating that the system of dividing revenues and determining the rules is unfair and unlawful.

-The cost of building a brand-new permanent circuit can be up to hundreds of millions of dollars, while the cost of converting a public road into a temporary circuit is much less.
+The cost of building a brand-new permanent circuit can be hundreds of millions of dollars, while the cost of converting a public road into a temporary circuit is much less.
 The Shanghai International Circuit cost over $300 million, and the Istanbul Park circuit cost $150 million to build.

-In the second quarter of 2020, Formula One reported a loss revenue of $122 million, and an income of $24 million.
+In the second quarter of 2020, Formula One reported revenues of $24 million, down from the previous year's $620 million, with an operating loss of $122 million, down from a profit of $26 million the previous year.
 This was a result of the delay of the racing championship start due to the COVID-19 pandemic.
-The company grossed revenues of $620 million for the same quarter the previous year.